-An administrative assistant may focus more on business operations tasks and take on more of an office leadership role in some capacities, creating agendas for meetings or conferences, managing budgets, and handling vendor billing.
-Administrative assistants may be required to have a more specialized education in some cases where managing business operations is critical.
+An administrative assistant, meanwhile, may focus more on business operations tasks and take on more of an office leadership role in some capacities, creating agendas for meetings or conferences, managing budgets, and handling vendor billing.
+Administrative assistants may be required to have more specialized education in some cases where managing business operations is critical.

 Core Job Skills

 Both executive secretaries and administrative assistants have a core set of job skills essential to their respective roles.
-These include exceptional organizational skills, excellent written and oral communication abilities, as well as a strong attention to detail and professionalism.
-They must possess technical proficiency with office automation tools including software essentials like Microsoft Word, Excel, and PowerPoint, as well as bookkeeping tools such as QuickBooks.
+These include exceptional organizational skills, excellent written and oral communication abilities, as well as strong attention to detail and professionalism.
+They must possess technical proficiency with software included in the Microsoft Office 365 suite such as Word, Excel, and PowerPoint, as well as bookkeeping tools such as QuickBooks.

 In a small office, the responsibilities of an executive secretary or administrative assistant are usually carried out by a variety of office staff.
-Some work may actually be done by the executives of the company themselves, and the administrative assistant or executive secretary roles may encompass a greater variety of responsibilities as needed in the smaller organization.
+Some work may be done by the executives of the company themselves, and the administrative assistant or executive secretary roles may encompass a greater variety of responsibilities as needed in the smaller organization.

 As the size of a company increases, the need for a highly organized person who can perform a wide variety of tasks increases.
-This is especially true for executives running companies requiring high levels of confidentiality and integrity for the business being conducted.
+This is especially true for executives in a medium office running companies requiring high levels of confidentiality and integrity for the business being conducted.

 It is common for a large office to have several executive secretaries and/or administrative assistants.
 At this company size, it is usually necessary to have an office manager to coordinate the staff serving the executives of the company.
-In some cases, an administrative assistant will accompany the executive on business trips in order to assist with meeting arrangements, scheduling, and other important organizational tasks.
+In some cases, an administrative assistant will accompany the executive on business trips to assist with meeting arrangements, scheduling, and other important organizational tasks.